-Do you often get angry at people?
-This lesson will help you to build awareness of how you are explaining people's behavior to yourself, and to consider whether you often cause yourself unnecessary upset with your style of mental filtering, and how to cool yourself down with rational thinking skills and cognitive therapy.
+Do you often get angry at 'bad people' doing 'bad things'?
+This CBT worksheet will help you to build awareness of how you are explaining people's behavior to yourself, and to consider whether you often cause yourself unnecessary upset with your style of mental filtering, and how to manage that if you do.

-Change your brain.
+Think different, and change your brain.